Kendall Jenner & Ben Simmons Spotted Leaving The Peppermint Club Together

 Inside the club, Kendall and Ben met up with Khloe Kardashian and her baby daddy Tristan Thompson, as well as Kourtney Kardashian and her boyfriend Younes Bendjima.
 The outing marked Khloe and Tristan’s first public appearance in L.A. since Thompson’s shocking cheating scandal back in April.

 As previously reported by the Inquisitr, Kendall Jenner and Ben Simmons were spotted together on Sunday as well.
-The couple were seen shopping for groceries at Erewhon Market in L.A. on Father’s Day.
+The couple was seen shopping for groceries at Erewhon Market in L.A. on Father’s Day.

 Sources revealed that Kendall and Ben were “out in the open” during their shopping trip, and that they were not trying to hide their relationship.
 Their newest dates come just days after Jenner was spotted seemingly cheating on Simmons with Bella and Gigi Hadid’s brother, Anwar.